Here is a 35 min podcast if you want to know more about who we are.

 Comments and suggestions are welcome here or on twitter @IndSciComm.
 Our views are personal and do not reflect those of our employers past or present.

 Shruti Muralidhar: I am currently a postdoc at the Picower Institute for Learning and Memory at MIT.
 I did my first postdoc at the University of Utah, my PhD at the EPFL in Switzerland, and my masters at National Brain Research Center (NBRC).
 I am one of the core members of IndSciComm and I like doing my scicomm through short form articles, doodles, drawings, videos and gifs.

-Navneet Vasistha: I’m a postdoc at MRC Centre for Regenerative Medicine, University of Edinburgh.
-I’m using patient derived stem cells to study schizophrenia and other mental disorders.
+Navneet Vasistha: I’m a postdoc at the Biotech Research and Innovation Centre in Copenhagen and I study how changes during early brain development leads to neurological disorders such as autism and schizophrenia.
+My experiments involve using human stem cell models as well as transgenic animal studies.
 I studied for my D.Phil from Oxford and got my Masters degree from University of Delhi.
 I am one of the core members of IndSciComm and have experience in scicomm via twitter, blogs and face to face with small groups.